-Brookdale offers the following degrees in Automotive Technology; click on either degree to read more in our online catalog.
+Brookdale offers the following degrees in Automotive Technology; click on any degree to read more in our online catalog.

 This program is designed to meet the continual demand for trained automotive technicians.
 The student participates in hands-on experiences in testing, diagnosing, and repairing automobiles.
 Emphasis in class and laboratory is placed on real-world, hands-on experience.
 Upon graduation, the student is fully qualified to work in an auto service center/dealership as an auto technician, and may lead to positions such as service advisor, service manager, parts counter person, and service writer.
 As an A.A.S. degree, this option is not designed for transfer to a four-year school, but many courses may prove to be transferable.